vmware-tanzu/graph-framework-for-microservices/docs/getting_started/Playground.md

         hierarchical: false' > $HOME/test-datamodel/orgchart/rconfig.yaml && kubectl -s localhost:5000 apply -f $HOME/test-datamodel/orgchart/rconfig.yaml
     ```

-The manager object `Manager1` will now appear in base K8s api-server.
+The manager object `Manager1` will now appear in base K8s API server.
 Also, try update and delete on the manager object `Manager1` on the source and verify if it is reflected on the destination endpoint.

 ### Sync from non-hierarchical source (Base API Server) to hierarchical destination (Nexus API server)